-Beyond the proxy voting system, the digitalisation of the general meeting is arguably the next frontier in this area.
-While the OaEC already provided a requirement for Swiss listed companies to give its shareholders the possibility to submit instructions to the independent proxy electronically, 66 the revised CO not only perpetuates this requirement 67 but also provides the possibility to hold general meetings virtually to the extent the articles of association expressly allow virtual meetings.
-68 The decision to hold a general meeting virtually lies with the board of directors and, in contrast to electronic instructions, virtual general meetings are not mandatory for Swiss listed companies.
-It remains to be seen how many companies will opt for this option at all, in particular as a virtual meeting is deemed to be rather unfavourable for the board in the case of proxy fights.
+proxy electronically,71 the corporate law reform not only perpetuates this requirement72 but also provides the possibility to hold general meetings virtually to the extent the articles of association expressly allow virtual meetings.73 The decision to hold a general meeting virtually will be with the board of directors and, in contrast to electronic instructions, virtual general meetings are not mandatory for Swiss listed companies.
+It remains to be seen whether companies will opt for this option at all, in particular as a virtual meeting is deemed to be rather unfavourable for the board in the case of proxy fights.